filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 **Scheduling tasks**: These are background tasks for controlling and optimizing work across all the sub components of `lotus-miner`.
 Since Lotus is highly configurable and many of the `lotus-miner` sub-components can be split into separate machines, scheduling work efficiently and securely is important.

 ![Overview of the lotus-miner tasks](lotus-miner-tasks.png)

+## Sealing tasks

+Before a sector can be commited to network, the storage provider *must* seal the sector, meaning it needs to encode the data in the sector to prepare it for the proving tasks.
+Sealing a sector is a multi-step process and is time-intensive to create, because the encrypted version of each chunk of data depends on every other chunk of input data.

 ### Add piece